schaunwheeler/tmt/README.md

 * `SplitWords` takes a character vector, splits it into single words (delineated by spaces), keeps all correctly spelled words the same, and splits all misspelled words into multiple words.
-It does this by splitting the original word into each possible combinatin of two words, taking the longest first-word option that is recognized in the dicitonary, and then repeating the process for the remaining characters.
+It does this by splitting the original word into each possible combination of two words, taking the longest first-word option that is recognized in the dictionary, and then repeating the process for the remaining characters.
 A 'correction' option take a logical value.
-If TRUE, once a word is split, it checks the remaining characters against the dictionary and, if mispelled but having at least one viable alternative, that alternative is used instead of continuing the splitting.
+If TRUE, once a word is split, it checks the remaining characters against the dictionary and, if misspelled but having at least one viable alternative, that alternative is used instead of continuing the splitting.

 * NOTE: The AspellCheck() and SplitWords() functions requires that aspell be
   installed and on the PATH environmental variable.
-On Windows, download aspell and dictionaries from http://aspell.net/win32/, and set the environmental PATH variable to include aspell, possibly ising the SetEnvVarW() function in this package.
+On Windows, download aspell and dictionaries from http://aspell.net/win32/, and set the environmental PATH variable to include aspell, possibly using the SetEnvVarW() function in this package.
 On a Mac, download Cocoaspell from http://cocoaspell.leuski.net/, then go into the folder where the dictionaries are kept (probably library/ Application/Support/cocoAspell/aspell6-en-6.0-0/) and copy all of the